MarkB19988/Glossary-of-Development-Terms/README.md

 The Spiral lifecycle model is an example of a risk-driven model.
 This means that the success of a project depends on how well risk analysis is carried our.
 Analysis is the process of estimating and monitoring the probability of completing tehnical challanges in your project and to account for other possible issues such as cost increases.
 In the spiral lifecycle model, the higher the risk is deemed to be. the more effort is places on completing that task.

+The Spiral model is best used on very large projects with ever changing tasks and challenges that will require new versions of the project to be constantly rolled out.
+An example of this is the development of operating systems such as iOS, as new versions are required to be released and tested regularly.

 ##### 2. Waterfall Model

 The Waterfall Model is an example sequential software development process, where progress flows toward the conclusion. through the phases of a project (analysis, planning, design, development, testing).
 This involves fully documenting a project in advance, including the user interface, user stories, and all the features’ variations and outcomes.